mukundangopalachary/Heart-Disease-Prediction/README.md

 [XGBoost](https://xgboost.readthedocs.io/en/stable/#xgboost-documentation):developed by Tianqi Chen and Carlos Guestrin, provides an optimized implementation of gradient boosting machines, known for its scalability and performance.

 ### Contacts
-If any better changes can be done to the code, pls contact me!

 Email: mukundangopalachary@gmail.com